01 of 09

 09 of 09

-Fit the outlet cover plate over the outlet and secure it to the box with one or two screws, as applicable.
+Fit the outlet cover plate over the outlet and secure it with its screw.
 Restore power to the circuit by switching on the circuit breaker.
 Plug in an electrical device to the outlet to make sure the outlet is working properly.
 You can also use an inexpensive plug-in receptacle tester to confirm that the outlet has power and is wired correctly and properly grounded.